Roslovic scores twice as Winnipeg Jet's leading division leading Blues 5-2 | paNOW | Prince Albert, Saskatchewan - Mash Viral

+“He was fine tonight,” Binnington said about the Jets start net.
+“He was pretty solid.”

+After the Blues had drawn within one with 4:10 left, Winnipeg captain Blake Wheeler sent the game away with an empty goal with 1:31 left.
+Patrik Laine added another empty netter with another 21 seconds.

-Ryan O’Reilly had scored 4:10 left in the game to get the Blues into a goal when he defeated Hellebuyck with a feed from Zach Sanford.
+Ryan O’Reilly had scored at 3:50 of the third to get the Blues into a goal when he defeated Hellebuyck with a feed from Zach Sanford.

 Brayden Schenn had eliminated Hellebuyck’s bid for a fifth top position when he picked up a perfect feed from Jaden Schwartz at 13:20 of the third period.

+“We know they have a lot of firepower and are fighting for their lives,” O’Reilly said.
+“They are going to play desperately and you see that, they get that first goal and get a little bit of confidence and go from there.
+And for us we have to play harder.”

 The Jets took a 3-0 lead in the final frame.
-Striker Jack Roslovic scored his second goal of the game when he set aside a rebound from Dmitry Kulikov with 2:55 left in the frame.
+Roslovic scored his second goal of the game when he set aside a rebound from Dmitry Kulikov with 2:55 left in the frame.
 Roslovic then sent Andrew Copp to the net with a backhand pass and the center of Winnipeg defeated Binnington with 15 seconds to go in the period.
-Sami Niku, who had assisted with the first goal, recorded his second helper of the night.
+Sami Niku registered his second helper of the night on the goal.

+“We just tried to play with speed, not to do too much through the neutral zone,” Copp said. “(Roslovic) played my goal great.
+And then, just some good work from him on the second.
+And then, the jump on the first. “

-Winnipeg led 1-0 after the first 20 minutes.
-Roslovic broke a shot past Binnington on the stick side after a handy feed from Niku.
+In the first period the Jets got lucky from a linesman.
+Niku took the puck and fed Roslovic, who broke a shot past Binnington on the stick side late in the period.

-Both goalkeepers were sharp in the first period when Binnington Scheifele stopped close up, while Hellebuyck was forced to stop several dangerous shots, especially early in the first.
+“I think we can get better,” Copp said.
+“It wasn’t perfect.
+But it felt like it was a good step in the right direction.
+Depending on when we get boys back, it might be a while.
+Hopefully we can build on today’s performance.”

-The Jets will play host to the Nashville Predators in the final game of a three-game house on Tuesday, before heading to St. Louis on Thursday to face the Blues.
+The Jets will play the host of the Nashville Predators in the final of a three-game house on Tuesday, before going to St. Louis on Thursday to brave the Blues.

 OBSERVATIONS – Blues ahead Alexander Steen – the son of the legendary Jets center Thomas Steen – celebrated his 1000th NHL competition on Saturday night.
 Fans gave Alex a standing ovation during a short video tribute during a break in the action in the first period.
-Thomas Steen will be officially inducted into the Jets Hall of Fame during a game in Winnipeg on February 11 … Winnipeg forward Mathieu Perreault, who was forced to come out of Friday’s game with an undisclosed injury, did not fit the Blues .
+Thomas Steen will be officially initiated into the Jets Hall of Fame during a race in Winnipeg on February 11 … Winnipeg forward Mathieu Perreault, who had an upper body injury on Friday, will be out for two weeks.
 He was replaced in the line-up by Logan Shaw, a recent call from the Manitoba moose.

 –